 Investigations based on complaints make up a significant portion of inspections undertaken by labor inspectorates in most countries.
-While such complaints play an important role in bringing problems to the attention of inspectors, inspectorates that are entirely complaint-driven risk being purely reactionary to events in the workplace rather than proactive.
-This can have several negative repercussions, particularly when trying to address child labor:1
+While such complaints play an important role in bringing problems to the attention of inspectors, inspectorates that are entirely complaint driven risk being purely reactionary to events in the workplace rather than proactive.
+This can have several negative repercussions, particularly when trying to address child labor:

 - " First, some complaints may come along after critical events have already been set in motion.
-Waiting for the complaint could delay intervention and leave child workers unprotected. - " Second, just because a complaint is made about a problem, it does not necessarily mean that it is the most important or the only problem that exists at the firm. - " Third, relying entirely on complaints does not ensure that inspections are conducted where the most prevalent problems occur.
-Complaint-based systems confuse silence with compliance and thus can exclude workplaces where workers do not have a voice, such as those that employ children. - " Finally, perceptions play an important role in deterrence: employers' behavior will change if they believe they may be inspected regardless of whether anyone complains.
-Because complaint-based investigations are inherently reactive, they focus attention on the resolution of a particular problem, rather than signaling regulatory intentions.
+Waiting for the complaint could delay intervention and leave child workers unprotected. - " Second, just because a complaint is made about a problem does not necessarily mean that it is the most important or the only problem that exists at the firm. - " Third, relying entirely on complaints does not ensure that inspections are conducted where the most prevalent problems occur.
+Complaint-based systems confuse silence with compliance and thus can exclude workplaces where workers do not have a voice, such as places that employ children. - " Finally, perceptions play an important role in deterrence: employers' perceptions of the likelihood of investigation and the consequences of noncompliance motivate their behavior.
+Because they are inherently reactive, complaint-based investigations do not send clear deterrence signals in this respect, particularly because they often focus on the resolution of a

-Proactive or discretionary inspections, on the other hand, are planned by either the inspector or team leaders/managers and target specific industries and/or specific areas where noncompliance is known to be relatively widespread, and/or areas where the potential consequences of noncompliance are deemed to be serious, such as the use of child labor.2 "Pro-active or discretionary investigations may have limited sustainability, however, if they are seen as transitory (e.g. an area spot-lighted today means that the pressure will be off next year) rather than part of a sustained effort to change compliance.
+Proactive or discretionary inspections, on the other hand, are planned by either the inspector or team leaders/managers and target specific types of industry and/or specific areas where noncompliance is known to be relatively widespread or where the potential consequences of noncompliance are deemed to be serious, such as the use of child labor.2 "Pro-active or discretionary investigations may have limited sustainability, however, if they are seen as transitory (e.g. an area spot-lighted today means that the pressure will be off next year) rather than part of a sustained effort to change compliance.
 Thus, proactive investigations must be guided by careful strategic choices.3